Embankment

 Castro-Orgaz and Chanson (2016) in the ASCE Journal of Irrigation and

-Drainage Engineering.
-The Institution of Civil Engineers (UK) presented
+Outstanding Reviewer Award.
+The Institution of Civil Engineers (UK)

-him the 2018 Baker Medal.
-In 2018, he was inducted a Fellow of the Australasian Fluid Mechanics Society.
+presented him the 2018 Baker Medal.
+In 2018, he was inducted a Fellow of

-Hubert Chanson edited further several books : "Fluvial,
+Mechanics Society.
+Hubert Chanson edited further several books : "Fluvial, Environmental and Coastal

 The